qzxtu/Price-Comparison-Tool/README.md

 **Q: What websites does the program search?**

-A: The program currently searches three websites: loltec.com, solostock.xyz, and ptytec.com.
-These websites are computer stores located in Panama.
+A: The program currently searches three websites: `loltec.com`, `solostock.xyz`, and `ptytec.com`.
+These websites are computer stores located in Panamá.

 **Q: Can I add more websites to the program?**